software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 - `focus` - Function to focus on search bar.
 - `blur` - Function to remove focus from search bar.
 - `clearText` - Function to clear text in search bar.
+- `setText` - Function to set search bar's text to given value.
 - `toggleCancelButton` - Function toggle cancel button display near search bar. (iOS only)

 Below is a list of properties that can be set with `ScreenStackHeaderConfig` component: